 These teams are good at bringing in other departments, as in a Matrix Organization, that have a role in the Acquisition Process to seek their commitment to improving the purchasing process.
 They help solve problems within the organization before they arise and foster communication to improve efficiency.
 An example would be getting better defined requirements from the engineering department with regards to a new tool that needs to be purchased.
 These better requirements would help with a value analysis with the finance department to choose the best tool for the budget.

 Inter-Cross Functional Team

 These teams are formed between a buyer and supplier to create an alliance.
-They focus on developing shared vision, increasing communication, solving problems, innovation and most off all developing a trusted relationship.
+They focus on developing a shared vision, increasing communication, solving problems, innovation, and most of all developing a trusted relationship.
 These teams help reduce the overall cost to the buyer and supplier, reduce time to market, improve quality, improve technology flow from supplier and improve continuity of supply by increasing overall efficiency.
 The teams can be a little difficult to form in the beginning but pay dividends when they’re working.
 These members can include key customers, suppliers, or consultants.

-These teams have become a common approach to address many acquisition related activities to include:
+These teams have become a common approach to address many acquisition-related activities to include:

 - System development

 - Value analysis and Value Engineering